-Timing of collection of VAT receivables is uncertain as VAT refund procedures require a significant amount of information and follow-up.
-The Company assesses the recoverability of the amounts receivable at each reporting date which is impacted by several factors, including the status of discussions with the tax authorities, outcome of court proceedings relating to VAT claims and current interpretation of relevant tax legislation.
+Timing and amount of collection of VAT receivables is uncertain as VAT refund procedures require a significant amount of information and follow-up which can involve audits and disputes by tax authorities of amounts claimed as receivable.
+The Company assesses the recoverability of the amounts receivable at each reporting date, which is impacted by several factors, including the status of discussions with the tax authorities, outcome of court proceedings relating to VAT claims and current interpretation of relevant tax legislation.
 Changes in these estimates can materially affect the amount recognized as VAT receivable and could result in an increase in other expenses recognized in the Consolidated Statements of Operations and Comprehensive Income.
-As at December 31, 2020 the Company has recorded a provision of \$3.1 for VAT balances that are considered to be uncollectible (December 31, 2019 - \$3.1).
+As at December 31, 2021, the Company has a provision of \$4.0 for VAT balances that are considered to be uncollectible (December 31, 2020 - \$3.1).
 The Company determined the remaining balance to be fully recoverable.